-- All non-State entities must submit a Notarized Conflict of Interest Policy (see G. S. 143C-6.23(b) - 2.
-All non-State entities a written statement (if applicable) that the entity does not have any overdue tax debts as defined by G. S. 105-243.1 at the federal, State or local level (see G. S. 143-6.23(c). - 3.
+- 1. All non-State entities must submit a copy of the Conflict of Interest Policy (see G. S. 143C-6.23(b) - 2.
+All non-State entities must provide a written statement (if applicable) that the entity does not have any overdue tax debts as defined by G. S. 105-243.1 at the federal, State or local level (see G. S. 143-6.23(c). - 3.
 All non-State entities that provide State funding to a non-State entity (except any non-State entity subject to the audit and other reporting requirements of the Local Government Commission) must hold the subgrantee accountable for the legal and appropriate expenditure of those State grant funds.